muireall/github.io/content/waves.md

   <tr>
     <td>What property characterizes a "gap" in the band structure?</td>
     <td>Within that range of energies, there are no propagating electron states, regardless of wave vector.</td>
-    <td>Within that range of frequencies, there are no propagating electromagnetic modes, regardless of wave vector or polarization.{% note() %} Gaps only for specific polarizations or propagation directions can be interesting, too, so sometimes you hear the special name "complete band gap" otherwise. {% end %}</td>
+    <td>Within that range of frequencies, there are no propagating electromagnetic modes, regardless of wave vector or polarization.{% note() %} Gaps only for specific polarizations or propagation directions are still interesting, so sometimes you hear the special name "complete band gap" for this case. {% end %}</td>
   </tr>
   <tr>
     <td>What are the terms for the bands that are immediately above and below a gap?</td>